 Chief Executive Officer

-and contain documentation which demonstrates how the criteria in 1. above have been met.
+and contain documentation which demonstrates how the criteria in (1.b) and (1.c) above have been met.
 Each application shall be accompanied by a non-refundable fee of $450, including GST.

-The Royal Society will be pleased to assist applicants who may need additional information to enable them to complete their application.
+The Royal Society of New Zealand will be pleased to assist applicants who may need additional information to enable them to complete their application.

-A definition of “Scientific or Industrial Research” has been prepared by the Royal Society to assist in considering applications -
+A definition of “Scientific or Industrial Research” has been prepared by the Royal Society of New Zealand to assist in considering applications.

-- Scientific or Industrial Research comprises creative work undertaken on a systematic basis in order to increase knowledge, including that of mankind, culture and society and the use of knowledge to devise new applications.
+Scientific or Industrial Research comprises creative work undertaken on a systematic basis in order to increase knowledge, including that of mankind, culture and society and the use of knowledge to devise new applications, as follows:

 - It is characterised by originality; it should have investigation as a primary objective, the outcome of which is new knowledge, with or without a specific practical application or it may involve new or improved materials, products, devices, processes, methods or services.